equinor/sara/README.md

 SARA is responsible for indexing the incoming data, including information on where the raw data is stored, which analysis are to be run, the status on these, where to temporarily store artifacts and where to store the finalized results and visualizations.
-SARA can then be queried later from other solutions and use the indexing to look data and generate a response.
+SARA can then be queried later from other solutions and use the indexing to look up data and generate a response.

 Examples of plant data are pictures, videos, thermal pictures, thermal videos and audio.